Enforcement action against man staying in East Coast Park shelter was 'last resort': NParks

 Jackson Chan turned down repeated offers of help and was preventing other parkgoers from using the shelter, says the National Parks Board.

-Jackson Chan Kian Leng, 46, was charged on May 30 for residing in a public park without a license and for smoking under a park shelter.
-He was sentenced to four days in jail after being unable to pay a fine of S$1,400 (S$1,042).
+Jackson Chan Kian Leng, 46, was charged on May 30 for residing in a public park without a licence and for smoking under a park shelter.
+He was sentenced to four days in jail after being unable to pay a fine of S$1,400 (US$1,042).

 He was offered shelter but declined and was "resistant to any form of assistance", said the agencies, who noted that Chan appeared to be in good health.